Urinary meatus

 The urinary meatus (Note: Meatus refers to a tubular opening or passage in the body.
-From Latin meātus: a course, passing.) (/mi:'eIt@s/, mee-AY-təs; : meati or meatuses), also known as the external urethral orifice, is the opening of the penis or vulva where urine exits the urethra during urination.
+From Latin meātus: a course, passing.) (/mi:'eIt@s/, mee-AY-təs; : meatus or meatuses), also known as the external urethral meatus or external urethral orifice, is the opening where urine exits the urethra through the penis or vulva during urination.
 It is also where semen exits during male ejaculation, and other fluids during female ejaculation.
 The meatus has varying degrees of sensitivity to touch.